Aditi-Chowdhuri/COMSW4156-GarlicBread/README.md

 - **Organizational Accessibility**: Organizations can post infrastructure details (e.g., ramps, elevators) and resource availability (e.g., wheelchairs).
-- **User Scheduling**: Individuals can schedule visits based on the availability of accessibility resources.
+- **Registration Scheduling**: Individuals can schedule visits based on the availability of accessibility resources.
 - **Volunteer Coordination**: Volunteers can sign up to assist disabled individuals and senior citizens during their visits.